-As of the March of this year according to the FDIC, there have been 565 bank closings since Oct 1st, 2000.
+As of March of this year, according to the FDIC, there have been 565 bank closings since October 1st, 2000.
 While the worst is presumed to be over, you never know when your bank could be taken over by the FDIC.

 You can see the number of bank closings at the FDIC site under their list of Failed Banks.

 When the FDIC decides to close a bank, it tries to keep things quiet up until the last minute.
 This is to prevent a run on the bank should consumers get wind of the impending action.

 When they are ready, the folks from the FDIC head into the bank and close down operations.
 This almost always takes place on a Friday.
 The FDIC tries to close down all branches of the bank at once when possible.
 The bank is closed over the weekend.